Xiaofei-it/Zlang/README.md

 3. Supports interaction with Java at runtime and thus provides an classloader-free alternative for hotfix.

+4. To support functional programming in the future.

+5. To support object-oriented programming in the future.

 ## Preview

 Zlang is a flexible programming language which run on the JVM.
 It is easy to learn and use.